betonowy/xs-decomp-tools/README.md

   but the game doesn't read it.
 Thus it is saved when unpacking the archive and appended verbatim when packing it again.
+- Not yet proven to be compatible with Excessive Speed.
+  Might be very old zlib or some obscure data dependency.